 Strut’s topical hair loss product contains the two FDA approved hair loss medicines, Finasteride and Minoxidil, plus a vitamin-like compound, Tretinoin.
 The Finasteride, Minoxidil and Tretinoin concentrations Strut’s gel will vary – they use a compounding pharmacy to mix different concentrations depending on what the physician orders for you.
 Unlike Hims or Happy Head, Strut’s medicine is delivered in a gel formula, which you’ll apply directly to your scalp.

-As we mentioned in the Happy Head review, Strut contains a third active ingredient, Tretinoin.
-Slightly rehashing what we wrote in the Happy Head review, the Tretinoin is Strut’s compound may help promote blood flow to your follicles, making them healthier.
+As we mentioned in our Happy Head review, Strut contains a third active ingredient, Tretinoin.
+To quickly recap, the Tretinoin is Strut’s compound may help promote blood flow to your follicles, making them healthier.
 However, this is prescribed off-label, it’s not technically approved by the FDA to treat baldness.
 And it can make your skin more sensitive to the sun.
 Because there isn’t a ton of published medical research on Tretinoin and hair loss, it’s hard for us to say if this is a necessary ingredient or not.

 How to apply Strut’s topical hair loss solution